-The Group's net interest income amounted to €129.1 million in 2022 and €97.3 million in 2021 and amounted to 74.4 per cent. of its net income in 2022 compared to 69.3 per cent. in 2021.
+The Group's net interest income amounted to €253.8 million in 2023 and €129.1 million in 2022 and amounted to 81.8 per cent. of its net income in 2023 compared to 74.4 per cent. in 2022.

-The Group's interest income comprises the interest it receives on:
+The Group's interest income comprises the interest it earns from:

-- the loans that it advances to customers (including corporate loans, consumer loans, mortgage loans, private loans, credit card loans, leveraged loans and lending of securities and hire purchase and other loans); - leasing transactions; - debt securities it holds; and - balances it places with credit institutions, investment companies and the central bank.
+- the loans to customers (including corporate loans, consumer loans, mortgage loans, private loans, credit card loans, leveraged loans and lending of securities and hire purchase and other loans); - lease receivables; - debt securities it holds; and - cash balances it places with credit institutions, investment companies and the central bank.